Kiteretsu77/FAST_Anime_VSR/README.md

 # Future Works:
-1. Accelerate Real-ESRGAN (There is still some unkown bugs of video writing when I set nt != 0).
-It requires more development.
+1. Debug use without TensorRT && when full_model_num=0
-1. MultiGPU support
+1. MultiGPU inference support
-2. Provide PSNR && Visual Quality report in README.
+2. Provide PSNR && Visual Quality report in README.md
 3. Provide all repositories in English.
 4. Record a video on how to install TensorRT from scratch.
 &emsp;&emsp; \